thejaswinic28-png/esp32-blynk-iot-light-control/README.md

 An IoT-based wireless light control system using ESP32, Blynk Cloud, and Wokwi simulation.

-This project allows users to remotely control an LED using the Blynk mobile application through the internet.
+This project demonstrates real-time remote LED control using a mobile application connected through the Blynk Cloud platform.

 ---

 # Project Overview

-This project demonstrates real-time communication between ESP32 and the Blynk IoT platform.

 The ESP32 connects to WiFi and communicates with the Blynk Cloud server.
-A virtual button created in the Blynk mobile app controls an LED connected to the ESP32.

-The entire system is simulated using Wokwi IoT Simulator.
+Using the Blynk mobile application, users can remotely switch an LED ON or OFF through the internet.
+The entire hardware setup and testing are simulated in Wokwi.

 ---

 # Features

 - Remote LED ON/OFF control
-- Real-time mobile app interaction
-- ESP32 WiFi connectivity
 - Blynk Cloud integration
+- Mobile app dashboard control
+- ESP32 WiFi communication
-- Serial monitor debugging
+- Real-time serial monitor output
-- Wokwi simulation support
+- Wokwi virtual simulation
 - IoT-based wireless automation

 ---